"Plans are your best-educated guesses, be ready to adapt them when meeting the market."

 - iWork for iCloud ($) – An up-and-coming alternative to GoogleDocs, we mention it here because it has similar capabilities but offers a much greater feature set.
 If you're already a Mac or iOS user, you can also sync files between all your devices.
 Note it's not clear if iWork for iCloud will also offer multi-user collaboration, so check their beta page for updates if that aspect is important to your work.

 There's a lot to be learned from a few good shows.

 Here are our current favorites:

 Your Business (MSNBC/OpenForum) – A fast-paced, tip- oriented small business show dedicated to sharing ideas and techniques to make the most out of your small business.
-In a quick 30 minutes, host JJ Ramberg covers current topics that effect entrepreneurs and often features industry experts – like Pumpkin Plan author Mike Michalowicz – that give timely and relevant advice.
+In a quick 30 minutes, host JJ Ramberg covers current topics that affect entrepreneurs and often features industry experts – like Pumpkin Plan author Mike Michalowicz – that give timely and relevant advice.

-Shark Tank (ABC) – Personality preferences and made-for- television drama aside, Shark Tank gives small business owners and entrepreneurs a glimpse into what makes it – and what doesn't – in the world of five high net worth investors.
-Our biggest take-away: follow your passion, know your numbers, and be willing to negotiate.
-See below for a Shark Tank pitching Master Class by Dr Doo, and check out Shark Tank's casting application for a chance to have your own business featured on their show.
+- Shark Tank (ABC) – Personality preferences and made-for-television drama aside, Shark Tank gives small business owners and entrepreneurs a glimpse into what makes it – and what doesn't – in the world of five high net worth investors.
+Our biggest takeaway: follow your passion, know your numbers, and be willing to negotiate.
+See below for a Shark Tank pitching Master Class by Dr. Doo, and check out Shark Tank's casting application for a chance to have your own business featured on their show.